yaagmurss/Automation-Developer-Professional-Training/README.md

 2.5) Selectors in Studio Deep Dive

+2.6) Debugging in Studio

-2.6) Error and Exception Handling in Studio
+2.7) Error and Exception Handling in Studio

-2.7) Orchestrator Overview for Automation Developers
+2.8) Orchestrator Overview for Automation Developers

-2.8) Working with Orchestrator Resources
+2.9) Working with Orchestrator Resources